 Chris crossed over into film producing with the cult horror hit The Collector (2009) and its sequel The Collection (2012), which opened in the top ten box-office.
 He also wrote and produced the award winning documentary Most Valuable Players (2010) which was acquired by OWN (Oprah Winfrey Network), and that Matt Roush of TV Guide reviewed as the “Sleeper of the week...Charming and disarming…A genuine treat.”
 Chris has set up several other projects, including A Rhinestone Alibi at Paramount, and Crooked Creek, a modern noir thriller.

 Chris is a member of the Writers Guild, the Producers Guild, and the Television Academy.
-He lives in Beverly Hills, CA and has an eight-year-old son.
+He lives in Beverly Hills, CA and has a ten-year-old son.